benspector-mls/problem-set-x-stacks-queues/README.md

-# Problem Set 11.3 - Stacks, Queues, and Deques
+# Problem Set: Stacks, Queues, and Deques

 ## Directions
 Respond to short response questions in clear, concise sentences directly within this file.
 Use markdown to ensure that your answers are formatted correctly.

+Complete code challenges in `exercises.py` or `exercises.js`.

+Use Test Driven Development to guide you.
+For JavaScript, run `npm install` to download dependencies.
+Run `npm test` to run tests locally.
+Ensure all tests are passing before submitting this problem set.

 ### Short Response Questions
 1. What is a stack? (_Be sure to use the term **LIFO** in your response._)